-Where the verification panel is unable to recommend registration, and therefore is in disagreement with the assessor, the Panel may ask for a second assessment to be undertaken; the advice of the moderator should be sought before this decision is taken.
+Where the verification panel is unable to recommend registration, and therefore disagrees with the assessor, the Panel may ask for a second assessment to be undertaken.
+The advice of the Moderator should be sought before this decision is taken.
 The second assessor should undertake their assessment "blind", and then discuss their assessment with the first assessor and if possible, agree a shared, joint assessment.

-Second assessments have been extensively used for specialist registration for many years and are an effective means both of assuring quality of assessment and also of embedding learning within the assessor community.
+Second assessments have been extensively used for specialist registration for many years and are an effective means both of assuring quality of assessment and of embedding learning within the assessor community.

-For detailed guidance on the second assessment process at verification, please see Annex 6.
+For detailed guidance on the second assessment process at verification, see Annex 6.